mtDNA Haplogroup I

-(2) Map of our mtDNA lines.
-The mapping tool allows you to view the earliest known origins of these direct maternal lines on a world map.
+(2) Map of Our mtDNA Lines.
+The mapping tool allows you to view the earliest known origins of these lines on a world map.
 You can select options to view "All" or any subgroup for display on the map.
 This feature gives indications of the known historical locations for each of the subclades.
 As our Project grows, this feature will become increasingly meaningful.